Blendify/blender-manual/blender_docs/manual/editors/sequencer/strips/effects/alpha_over_under_overdrop.rst

   as with *Alpha Under*, the first strip selected will be the foreground, but as with *Alpha Over*, the *Fac* tor controls the transparency of this foreground.

+..
+Todo, update text for new image.

 The example shows layering of AlphaOver effects.
 The very bottom channel is red, and an arrow is on top of that.
 Those two are AlphaOver to Channel 3.
 My favorite toucan is Channel 4, and Channel 5 alphaovers the toucan on top of the composited red arrow.
 The last effect added is tied to Channel 0 which will be rendered.

 ..
 Comment: Not (more) true, I think!